The pros and cons of having cats and dogs

 - Dogs are very sociable and can get along with other dogs easily.

-- They make excellent companions – “man’s best friend”.
+- They make excellent companions – hence the phrase “man’s best friend”.

 - Dogs love their owner unconditionally.

-- Need daily exercise and a lot of their owner’s attention.
+- Dogs need daily exercise (this can also be a pro) and a lot of their owner’s attention.

 - Some breeds can shed a lot of hair.